-The velocity measurement by using a scanning laser vibrometer allows for obtaining an absolute and trustworthy sensitivity to the normal (90°) motion of the free surface of a transmitter, while this is directly (F2F) coupled to the SUT.
-Sensitivity is expressed in absolute units of volts per nanosecond particle displacement, or of volts per m/s particle velocity.
+The velocity measurement by using a scanning laser vibrometer allows for obtaining an absolute and trustworthy sensitivity to the normal (90°) motion of the free surface of a transmitter.
+Sensitivity is expressed in absolute units of volts per nanometer particle displacement, or volts per meter per second particle velocity scaled to the free surface motion.